 Lilith caressed his face.
 “That goes without saying.
-I want Diana to be safe, yet I feel good about this New Chronus world.
+I want Diana to be safe, yet I feel good about this New Cronus.
 Perhaps it is only due to the fact that I come from Titan stock, but more may be behind my feelings as well.”

 Arsenal rolled his eyes.
 “You know, I liked her better when she was just a go-go dancer.”

-The Flash said, “How do we get to New Chronus?”
+“How do we get to New Cronus?” asked the Flash.

-Starfire said, “The ship we took during the invasion is working well.
-Right, Vic?”
+“The ship we took during the invasion is working well,” said Starfire, “right, Vic?”

 Cyborg grinned.
 “Yeah, Kory.
 It runs real fine now.”
-He referred to a Thanagarian craft they had captured during the invasion at the end of January.
-It had become theirs by default, and they had hoped to use it in place of the one they lost when Blackfire destroyed it.
+He referred to a Thanagarian craft they’d captured during the invasion at the end of January.
+It had become theirs by default, and they’d hoped to use it in place of the one they’d lost when Blackfire destroyed it.

-Thus, they soon were hurtling through space and approached the coordinates of a red world called New Chronus.
+Soon enough, the spacecraft hurtled through space to approach the coordinates of a red world called New Cronus.